 Early intervention in the atherogenic prediabetic state, while HbA1c remains in the prediabetic range (5.7-6.4%), reduces the 200-400 percentage of increased risk of cardiovascular events and plaque formation.
 This intervention is cost-effective, low-risk, and disease-modifying if using both lifestyle modification and metformin.
 Delaying early intervention (when HbA1c > 6.5) increases the glycocalyx and endothelial damage and irreversible diabetes-specific microvascular complications.
 We readily acknowledge that overly rigorous blood glucose control may have a negative outcome if multiple hypoglycemic agents are used in addition to metformin.
 However, the ability to tolerate metformin is excellent if dose escalation is done slowly.

-Our early intervention is geared towards lifestyle modification and metformin monotherapy, using the following lifestyle modifications: reducing gastrointestinal permeability from gluten and gliadin, thus reducing inflammatory load
+Our early intervention is geared towards lifestyle modification and metformin monotherapy, using the following lifestyle modifications: reducing gastrointestinal permeability from gluten and gliadin, thus reducing the inflammatory load

 restoring an appropriate Omega 6:3 ratio by removing industrial seed oils and supplementing with omega-3 fish oil

-improving insulin sensitivity by reducing insulin release, using time-restricted feeding and reducing the overall glycemic load
+improving insulin sensitivity by reducing insulin release, using time-restricted feeding, and reducing the overall glycemic load

 The longer we can delay progression to Type 2 Diabetes, even if using oral hypoglycemics, the more cost effective it is.
 The following is a cost analysis of early intervention with metformin, compared to delay in treatment until insulin supplementation is required due to B-cell fatigue, assuming similar lifestyle management: